-Most Mediterranean countries are carrying out, for waters under their jurisdiction, assessments of the state of their marine environment, for all countries as part of their commitments to the Barcelona Convention and for European countries as part of implementing the European Directive on Marine Strategy (2008/56/EC), monitoring programmes and programmes of measures to achieve the Good Environmental status (GES).
+Most Mediterranean countries are carrying out, for waters under their jurisdiction, assessments of the state of their marine environment, for all countries as part of their commitments to the Barcelona Convention and for European countries as part also of implementing the European Directive on Marine Strategy (2008/56/EC), monitoring programmes and programmes of measures to achieve the Good Environmental status (GES).

-The assessment of threats on marine and coastal biodiversity is not conducted in trhe Mediterranean according to a coherent and comprehensive approach.
-Indeed most of the activities in this field are conducted opportunistically according to the availability of funding.
+For marine and coastal biodiversity, the national monitoring programmes should be conducted according to a more coherent and comprehensive approach.
+Indeed, most of the activities in this field are conducted opportunistically according to the availability of funding.
 However, pollution hot spots areas have been identified through various analyses, such as MedTrends project assessment in 2016.
 MedTrends report also includes analysis of pressures from different economic sectors.

 At wider Mediterranean level, underwater noise hot spots have been identified in the scope of ACCOBAMS implementation.
-A detailed overview was prepared in 2017 on underwater anthropogenic noise, impacts on marine biodiversity and mitigation measures in the southeastern European part of the Mediterranean, focussing on seismic surveys, in the scope of OceanCare/DBU (German Federal Environmental Foundation)/NRDC (Natural resources defence council) project.
+A detailed overview was prepared in 2017 on underwater anthropogenic noise, impacts on marine biodiversity and mitigation measures in the south-eastern European part of the Mediterranean, focussing on seismic surveys, in the scope of OceanCare/DBU (German Federal Environmental Foundation)/NRDC (Natural resources defence council) project.
 The mapping of underwater noise in the Adriatic should start in 2019 in the scope of the EU Italy- Croatia Interreg SOUNDSCAPE project.